-- of the Group and emerging risks to the business are presented to the Board at regular intervals; budget proposals are submitted to the Board - no later than one month before the start of each financial year albeit this policy has been adapted during the COVID-19 pandemic given the evolving impact of the pandemic on the economy and in this financial year those budgets have had to be updated after the conclusion of the financial year to include the acquisition of Keebles LLP which completed on 11 June 2021; - accounting policies and practices suitable for the Group's activities are followed in preparing the financial statements; and - the Group is provided with general accounting, administrative, secretarial services and external advice and audit as may reasonably be required.
+- monitoring procedures for the performance of the Group and emerging risks to the business are presented to the Board at regular intervals; - budget proposals are submitted to the Board no later than one month before the start of each financial year albeit budgets have had to be updated after the conclusion of the financial year to include the acquisition of Coffin Mew LLP which completed on 8 July 2022; - accounting policies and practices suitable for the Group's activities are followed in preparing the financial statements; - Group is provided with general accounting, administrative, secretarial services and external advice and audit as may reasonably be required.

 The Group continues to review its system of internal control to ensure compliance with best practice, whilst also having regard to its size and the resources available.
-Details of the Group's principal risks and how these are addressed can be found on page 44 of this Report.
+Details of the Group's principal risks and how these are addressed can be found on pages 48-53 of this Report.

-As might be expected in a business such as Knights, a key control in the business is the day to day supervision of the Executive Directors supported by the senior management team who maintain responsibility for key areas of the operations.
-The adequacy of the systems for internal control is also reviewed by the Audit Committee on an annual basis and compliance issues are discussed at each Board meeting in order to ensure that any risks arising in a changing and evolving environment can be mitigated and/or eliminated.
+As might be expected in a business such as Knights, a key control in the business is the day-to-day supervision of the Executive Directors supported by the senior management team who maintain responsibility for key areas of the operations.
+The adequacy of the systems of internal control is also reviewed by the Audit Committee on an annual basis and compliance issues are discussed at each Board meeting in order to ensure that any risks arising in a changing and evolving environment can be mitigated and/or eliminated.

-Knights has an established business-continuity plan which has regular input from Legal.
-Compliance, IT, HR, Finance, Facilities, Public Relations and Client Services.
-This has ensured that the business has been able to quickly implement steps to ensure that in light of the ongoing pandemic all of our stakeholders needs have been considered and the ability to continue to support our clients has been maintained without disruption.
+Knights has an established businesscontinuity plan which has regular input from Legal, Compliance, IT, HR, Finance, Facilities, Public Relations and Client Services.